7 May 2019 by Debbie Mayger

 Oregon is the foodies’ destination you might not even have heard of.
 And, while plenty of column inches have been dedicated to its craft beer, coffee and food trucks, its pioneering wines are only just starting to enjoy their time in the sun.
 That’s alongside all the state’s usual outdoorsy fun.
-So, if you’re looking for something different for 2019/2020, look no further.
-What’s more, it’s never been closer, with daily non-stop flights between London and Portland, its largest city.
+So, if you’re looking for something different for this year or next, look no further.
+What’s more, it’s never been closer, with new daily non-stop British Airways flights between London and Portland, its largest city.

 Oregonian wines are one of the America’s best-kept secrets.
 Often unfairly overlooked in favour of their big-name cousins in California, there’s a focus here on artisanal vineyards, producing high-quality small batches.
 Their wines can regularly be found gracing the lower numbers of Wine Spectator’s top 100, with an Eola-Amity Hills pinot noir coming third in 2015.
 Unsurprisingly, this complex, fragrant varietal is the region’s posterchild.